zabbix-byte/cefpythonX/docs/Migration-guide.md

 the `pathlib.PurePath.as_uri` in Python 3 or `urllib.pathname2url` in
 Python 2 (`urllib.request.pathname2url` in Python 3) depending on your case.

-The `cef.GetNavigateUrl` function was removed from the cefpython3 module.
+The `cef.GetNavigateUrl` function was removed from the cefpythonx module.

 ## v67+ Do not call the 'WindowUtils.OnSize' function